cloudmesh-ansible/example-project-nist-fingerprint-matching/README.rst

 ==========================

 This example shows how to deploy the NIST Fingerprint dataset_ (Special Database 4) and tools_ (NBIS) to the cluster.
+Additionally, this demonstrates how to use Apache Spark to perform a fingerprint matching using the NBIS tools, store the results in HBase and use Apache Drill to query the results.

 .. _dataset: http://www.nist.gov/srd/nistsd4.cfm